AbuseIPDB/laravel/README.md

 `check, reports, blacklist, report, check-block, bulk-report, clear-address`

-Please refer the [AbuseIPDB API documentation](https://docs.abuseipdb.com/) for more information about the API.
+Please refer the <a href="https://docs.abuseipdb.com/" target="_blank">AbuseIPDB API Documentation</a>for more information about the API.

 This function will automatically make the correct HTTP Request type, whether the endpoint needs `get`, `post` or `delete`.